apache/pulsar-site/docs/concepts-broker-load-balancing-migration.md

 ## Migrate from modular to extensible broker load balancer

 You can migrate from the modular to the extensible broker load balancer, by manually changing settings in the broker.conf file.
+During the migration, the lookup and assignment will be redirected to the brokers with the extensible load balancer.

 :::note